redefine-cs/redefine-cs.github.io/staff.md

 description: A listing of all the program staff members.
 ---

-# 2021 Staff
+# Program Staff

+More details on 2023 staff coming soon.
 Please reach out to `redefinecs.staff@gmail.com` if you have any general questions.

 ## Instructors